slgrobotics/create_robot/README.md

 The turn rate scale, as reported by gyro, usually needs adjustment.
 You need to drive the robot forward a couple meters and watch odom point in Rviz to stay at the launch point.
 Then turn the robot (using teleop) and watch the odom point move.
 Adjust the *gyro_scale* for minimal odom displacement during rotations.

-Once the parameters are adjusted, robot will be able to map the area, and odom point will not move dramatically when the robot drives and turns in any direction.
+Once the parameters are adjusted, robot will be able to map the area, and odom point will not move drastically when the robot drives and turns in any direction.

 #### ------------------ end of slgrobotics note --------------------------